Shopping Links

 10,000 years in the future, the world has become a very different place; monsters roam the land freely, and people, although equipped with high tech weapons and cybernetic horses, live a humble life more suited to centuries past.
 This story focuses on a small hamlet plagued by monster attacks and living under the shadow of the rule of Count Magnus Lee, a powerful and very ancient vampire lord.
 When a young girl is bitten by the Count and chosen as his plaything, she seeks out the help of a quiet wandering stranger, D. It so happens that D is one of the world's best vampire hunters, and he takes it upon himself to cut through Magnus Lee's many minions, and put an end to the Count's rule.

 There are two small things that set Vampire Hunter D out from the pack of generic bloody vampire flicks, though: It's setting, and D's left hand.
-The setting wasn't laid out in great detail and didn't feel particularly well realized, but there was just enough of a cyberpunk touch to this dark future world to make things interesting.
+The setting isn't laid out in great detail and doesn't feel particularly well-realized, but there is just enough of a cyberpunk touch to this dark future world to make things interesting.
 And D's hand?
 Well, he has a little issue with some sort of parasite attached to his hand, and it occasionally offers some snide remarks to offset his too-cool demeanor.
-Neither of these things was taken as far as I'd have liked (the sequel did much more with both), but still nice touches.
+Neither of these things are taken as far as I'd have liked (the sequel does much more with both), but they're still nice touches.

-The acting in the dub is classic Streamline, with recognizable actors and generally good performances (though Michael McConnohie is a little too dry as D), with Magnus Lee's voice probably being the most distinctive of the dub cast.
-The acting in Japanese version is somewhat better (certainly less cheesy), but I'd have to say it didn't have quite as much character as the English take, and in a way the touch of dry humor added in the dub was nice.
+The acting in the dub is classic Streamline, with recognizable actors and generally good performances.
+Magnus Lee's voice is probably the most distinctive of the dub cast, while Michael McConnohie is a little too dry as D. The acting in the original Japanese version is somewhat better (certainly less cheesy), but it doesn't have quite as much character as the English take, and I liked the touch of dry humor added in the dub.
 The soundtrack is interesting--a lot of strings, and perhaps a bit underpowered for the broad themes of the movie, but still attractive and for the most part appropriately creepy.

 In all, this is a classic horror story told as a classic anime movie.
-It's not a spectacular movie in any way, but if you enjoy a good bloody horror action flick, you'll no doubt enjoy Vampire Hunter D, and there's enough gothic style (with a cyberpunk twist) to go around for fans of that sort of thing as well.
+It's not a spectacular movie in any way, but if you enjoy a good bloody horror action flick, you'll no doubt enjoy Vampire Hunter D, and there's enough gothic style with a cyberpunk twist to hook fans of that sort of thing as well.

 Related Recommendations